How to Work Legally on an F1 Visa?

 Students who are interested in global studies might find it appealing to work for an international organization.
 This can be an option for some F1 visa scholars.

-Like many of the other work options, the job should be in the student’s field of study, and the organization must be listed as eligible for F1 visa students.
+Like many of the other work options, the job should be in the student’s field of study, and the organization must be listed as eligible for employment with F1 visa students.
 Examples of qualifying international organizations include:

 Students who wish to apply for a job with an international organization must have held an F1 visa for one year and be in good academic standing.